Metropolia-Innovation-Project-2019-H2/uMEC-ETWS--API/README.md

 This is a student project that was made in collaboration with Nokia.
 The goal was to create a localhost server with OpenAPI Generator, that utilizes a usb camera to take pictures remotely and uploads the images to the localhost server.

-This is a student project that was made in collaboration with Nokia.
-The goal was to create a localhost server with OpenAPI Generator, that utilizes a usb camera to take pictures remotely and uploads the images to the localhost server.

 This example uses the [Connexion](https://github.com/zalando/connexion) library on top of Flask.